silpapoudell/Bootcamp-UTA-VIRT-DATA-PT-04-2021-U-B-MW/18-Cryptocurrencies/README.md

 ## Overview:

-The analysis involves preprocessing the data, using PCA to reduce dimensions, clustering with the K-Means algorithm and creating visualizations with hvplot.
+The analysis is about the data-preprocessing, using PCA to reduce dimensions, clustering with the K-Means algorithm and creating visualizations with hvplot.